-Any new construction within the MS4 area is required to follow current Stormwater and Zoning Ordinances.
+Any new construction within the MS4 area will have to follow current Stormwater and Zoning Ordinances.
 These ordinances provide guidance and requirements for new construction, in compliance with MCM #4 as described in detail in Section 3.
 Some of these requirements include implementing Erosion and Sediment Control (ESC) and Stormwater Management Plans, abiding by structural BMP design criteria, stream buffers, and utilizing pervious surfaces where practicable.
-At this time, the MS4s are not aware of any major infrastructure that is planned within the MS4 area that would impact stormwater, including roadway improvement projects or large scale drainage system upgrades.
+At this time no major infrastructure is planned within the MS4 that would impact stormwater including roadway improvement projects or large scale drainage system upgrades

 PA DEP expects municipalities with MS4 permits to comply with Pa.
-Code 23, Chapter 102, and the Williamsport Area Joint MS4s are committed to doing so.
+Code 23, Chapter 102, and the Williamsport Area Joint MS4s are committed to do so.
 Chapter 102 of the Code outlines requirements for erosion and sediment control and post-construction stormwater management.
 The regulations also require long-term operation and maintenance of the BMPs, including routine inspection, maintenance, and repair or replacement to ensure proper function.